 THE Jubilee Year of Mercy started on December 8, feast of the Immaculate Conception.
-A Vigil for Peace was celebrated in the parish on Wednesday December 9 to begin the Year with just over 30 parishioners participating.
-According to Pope Francis, his intention is to allow priests to grant absolution for abortion and to validate […]
+A Vigil for Peace was celebrated in the parish on Wednesday December 9 to begin the […]

 Category: Pastoral Messages